danger/danger-js/docs/usage/danger-process.md

 This will work for any open repo, and if you've set up your local shell to include `DANGER_GITHUB_API_TOKEN` then you can use this with any private repository too.
 The JSON schema is documented in Danger JS's types as [DangerJSONDSLType][].
-I plan to add a full reference for this, similar to the reference for the user's DSL in the future in these docs.
+I plan to add a full reference for this, similar to the reference for the user's DSL in the future in these docs. _Note"_ The JSON will include your access token, so you probably want to sanitze that before commiting it to the repo.

 A runner can output anything during the process to STDOUT, and it will be logged to the user.
 However, Danger JS is listening for a JSON response in this format: